-Gap between business winners and losers widens, as the two-speed recovery is starker than ever
+Gap between business winners and losers widens, as the two-speed recovery is starker than ever19 April 2013

 A clear division will emerge this year between UK businesses able to take advantage of growth opportunities and those left behind to fight it out in difficult markets, according to international accountancy and business services firm, BDO LLP.